earthcubeprojects-chords/chords/_pages/jetstream.md

 ---
 If you are working in academia then you are eligible to use a jetstream server.
 You will need to submit a request for an allocation on the system.

 If you are NSF funded you can create a jetstream instance for free and use the larger sizes without worry.
 Allocations are available to faculty members and researchers, including postdoctoral researchers, at a U.S.-based institution.
 Eligible institutions include federal research labs or commercial organizations; however, special rules may apply if your institution is not a university or a two- or four-year college.
 Investigators with support from any funding source, not just NSF, are encouraged to apply.
-You can still set up a Trial Access account but you be able to use an account with the same resources as the amazon t1 server.
+You can still set up a Trial Access account but you won’t be able to use an account with the same resources as the amazon t1 server.
 For more information please visit [XSEDE](https://portal.xsede.org/allocations/startup#eligibility) to check their eligibility requirements.

 The trial resources include